Gradstravaganza

 Saturday, September 6, 2025, 12-3pm: Picnic (Wilkins Plaza, Fairfax Campus)

-All new and continuing Mason graduate students are invited to Gradstravaganza, Mason’s annual graduate student welcome event!
-Gradstravaganza is a multi-day event: first, a fully virtual line-up of sessions spanning six evenings over two weeks, which will kickstart your graduate student experience, followed by an in-person picnic to celebrate the beginning of a new year and the beginning of your graduate and/or professional journey at Mason on Saturday, September 6 on Wilkins Plaza!
+Gradstravaganza 2025 has concluded!
+All new and continuing George Mason graduate students were invited to George Mason’s annual graduate student welcome event.
+This multi-day celebration included a fully virtual line-up of Success Sessions spanning six evenings across two weeks, followed by an in-person picnic on Saturday, September 6 on Wilkins Plaza.
 Brought to you by Graduate Student Life, the Graduate Division, the Graduate and Professional Student Association (GAPSA)Mason Recreation, Office of International Programs and Services, UL Regional Campuses (Mason Square and SciTech), Student Involvement and University Life.

-The Success Sessions will be held Tuesday, August 12 through Thursday, August 14 and Tuesday, August 19 through Thursday, August 21 in the evenings.
-These sessions will feature workshops highlighting strategies for success in graduate school.
+The Success Sessions took place Tuesday, August 12 through Thursday, August 14 and Tuesday, August 19 through Thursday, August 21 in the evenings.
+These workshops highlighted strategies for success in graduate school.

-The Picnic on Saturday, September 6 will feature FREE food, t-shirts, games, crafts, giveaways, and plenty of activities to enjoy!
-You will also have opportunities to connect with academic units, campus resources, and graduate student organizations.
-Families are welcome!
+The Picnic on Saturday, September 6 featured FREE food, t-shirts, games, crafts, giveaways, and plenty of activities for the George Mason graduate community to enjoy.
+Students had opportunities to connect with academic units, campus resources, and graduate student organizations.
+Families were welcome!

 Gradstrav Success Sessions 2025